Discrete Aleksandrov solutions of the Monge-Ampere equation: Abstract

 \section{Abstract}

-We give the first proof of convergence, in the classical sense, of a finite difference scheme to the Aleksandrov solution of the elliptic Monge-Amp\`ere equation.
-Discrete analogues of the Aleksandrov theory of the Monge-Amp\`ere equation are derived.
+We prove the convergence of a wide stencil finite difference scheme to the Aleksandrov solution of the elliptic Monge-Amp\`ere equation when the right hand side is a sum of Dirac masses.
+The discrete scheme we analyze for the Dirichlet problem, when coupled with a discretization of the second boundary condition, can be used to get a good initial guess for geometric methods solving optimal transport between two measures.